Ada-C18/js-adagrams/README.md

 ### Wave 3

-TODO We want a function that returns the score of a given word as defined by the Adagrams game.
+DONE We want a function that returns the score of a given word as defined by the Adagrams game.

 Implement the function named `scoreWord` in `src/adagrams.js`.
 This method should have the following properties: